Introduction

 - Attorney fees, among others.

-Generally, these final costs range from 2% to 5% of the home's purchase price, influenced by the location and specific details of the transaction.
-Understanding who usually pays closing costs is crucial for both buyers and sellers, as these expenses significantly impact overall financial planning and negotiation strategies.
+Generally, these costs range from 2% to 5% of the home's purchase price, influenced by the location and specific details of the transaction.
+This is important for both buyers and sellers, as these expenses significantly impact overall financial planning and negotiation strategies.

 Breakdown of Common Closing Costs: What to Expect